sugardraw/javascript-learning-game_prototype/README.md

-# prototype for a javascript learning game
+# Prototype for a javascript learning game

 ### this project was build from scratch in webpack